Skip to navigation Skip to content

 Manual EFT payment

-Manual EFT payments are needed in the following instances:
+Manual EFT payments are needed for:

 • Safety Net payments for outpatients with individual charges over $9,999.99